 In addition, the inspector was full of praise for the senior leadership team who are ‘committed to providing a high-quality, child centred service to the vulnerable young people in their care.’ – as well as offering full support to staff, which in turn has resulted in a high level of morale.

 Writing in her report, social care inspector, Sophie Thompson, commented on the many positive experiences children encounter which make their stay at Abbeyford enjoyable.

 Evidence of this coming in the form of a comment made by one parent interviewed as part of the inspection process who stated that their child ‘loves it there.
 It’s fabulous.
 His face lights up when you tell him he’s going there.’

 Speaking of his pride, Registered Manager Paul Spencer said: “We’ve established such a motivated and inspirational team of staff here who, together with the continued support of parents and guardians of the children and young people who attend Abbeyford, are without doubt the key to this success.

 "Our attitude is to never get complacent and we will now look to aspire to maintain our outstanding status and continue to offer a quality service in the future to people in our communities who depend on us.”

-"The report is a testimony to the dedicated team of staff who go above and beyond to ensure the children and young people in their care receive positive and rewarding experiences during their time there.
+Passing on her congratulations, St Helens Council’s Cabinet Member for Protecting Young People, Councillor Nova Charlton, said: “The report is testimony to the dedicated team of staff who go above and beyond to ensure the children and young people in their care receive positive and rewarding experiences during their time there.

-“As a caring council which been rewarded for the work it is doing with partners to improve adult social care in light of difficult financial pressures – we will continue to ensure our most vulnerable residents are kept safe and protected - and fantastic facilities like Abbeyford are a shining example of this.”
+“As a council, we are committed to raising standards - particularly in children’s services to ensure our most vulnerable are kept safe and protected - and fantastic facilities like Abbeyford are a shining example of what can be achieved.”